-I am currently CTO of State where I sit on the executive team defining strategic direction and defining key business metrics whilst overseeing technology and product development.
+Previous to that, I was CTO at State where I sat on the executive team defining strategic direction whilst overseeing technology and product development.
 State is an intelligent opinion network that makes use of cutting edge technologies to organise the world’s opinions.
-At State I have teamed up with Alex Asseily, founder of Jawbone, and Sir Tim Berners-Lee (amongst others) to create one of the most powerful and innovative Semantic platforms by fusing a rich Topic Graph with powerful Natural Language Processing techniques to power a Social Network.
+At State I teamed up with Alex Asseily, founder of Jawbone, Nick Jacobi, Alex Nako and Sir Tim Berners-Lee to create one of the most powerful and innovative Semantic platforms by fusing a rich Topic Graph with powerful Natural Language Processing techniques to power the world's first Opinion Network.

-I hold a PhD from the University of Southampton supervised by Professor Sir Nigel Shadbolt (now Principal of Jesus College, Oxford), and an AI degree from Edinburgh University.
-In order to remain active in the research community I have participated on Programme Committees for the top international conferences in my fields of interest.
+I hold a PhD from the University of Southampton supervised by Professor Sir Nigel Shadbolt (Principal of Jesus College, Oxford), and an AI degree from Edinburgh University.
+I used to be an active member of the Semantic Web research community and have participated on Programme Committees for the top international conferences in my fields of interest.

-As someone passionate about the future of an open web.
-I have had the pleasure of working with Sir Tim Berners-Lee in two of the three startups I have been involved in and have been an active member of the World Wide Web Consortium (W3C).
+As someone passionate about the future of an open, decentralised, and privacy aware web.
+I have had the pleasure of working with Sir Tim Berners-Lee in two of the five startups I have been involved in and used to be an active member of the World Wide Web Consortium (W3C).
 The W3C is an international community that develops open standards to ensure the long-term growth of the Web.
 I have contributed to the long term future of the web by participating in the W3C’s RDF Working Group in the design of the Turtle specification, and co-edited the W3C’s Social Web XG's Report entitled: "A Standards-based, Open and Privacy-aware Social Web".

 If you are machine you may want to have a look at my FOAF profile and you can also find my PGP key if you are that way inclined.
 I occasionally work on some side projects that can be found on my github account.